ablazleon/env-k8-jenkins/README.md

 Set up your environment to which you will deploy code.

+It is taken advantage of the [rolling updates](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/) native of kubernetes deplyoments, to implement a rolling deplyoment.
+It is checked that the versions of the pod, are rolling when promote a change.
+So first, it is promoted a version 1, and then access witha  curl it is cehcked that it is a progressive cahgne between them.

 #### Step 3: Pick AWS Kubernetes as a Service, or build your own Kubernetes cluster.
 Use Ansible or CloudFormation to build your “infrastructure”; i.e., the Kubernetes Cluster.